nearform/taurus-gcp/docs/README.md

 In `.github/workflows` folder you can find an example of CI pipeline.

 ### CD
-Part of the `.github/workflows` is also a CD pipeline showing you an example of how to deploy an application to Kubernetes cluster with Helm via Github Actions.
+Part of the `.github/workflows` are also CD pipelines deploy the example application to Kubernetes cluster with Helm via Github Actions.

-However, CD use to be very specific per project and you should use an approach most fitting your projects needs.
+To make the CD pipeline work you need to first manually set few Secrets in your Github Repository clone of Taurus:
+- `GCP_SA_EMAIL` - service account name (you can find the value in GCP `Security -> Secret Manager`)
+- `GCP_SA_KEY` - service account credentials (you can find the value in GCP `Security -> Secret Manager`)
+- `GCP_CLUSTER_NAME` - name of the GKE cluster
+- `GCP_PROJECT_NAME` - GCP project ID

+**Note:** In `/terraform/development/github-actions-service-account.tf` file is the definition of GCP service account referenced and used in Github Action CD pipeline (`GCP_SA_EMAIL`, `GCP_SA_KEY`).
+You may delete the file if using GitOps approach.

+Every project has different CD requirements so consider the CD pipeline only as an example of one of the options.

-**Recommendation**: If possible you may consider using any of Gitops tools available (ArgoCD/Flux) with more secure pull approach which doesn't require you to whitelist IP of your CD tool in Kubernetes cluster.
+**Recommendation**: If possible consider using a GitOps tool (ArgoCD/Flux) with more secure pull approach.

 ## Logging, Metrics, Alerting
 GCP Managed Kubernetes cluster has already configured metrics and logs scrapping so we don't need to set up anything.